J-CLambert/association-web-app/README.md

 #### Feature:
 should have:
 - CRUD on Event
-- A logger
-- manginge exection
+- sorting by world in description, name, date of event, location, status
-- sorting event on name,date of event
+- Filtering event on name,date of event

+#### Cross-cutting concerns
+- Logging
+- Exception Handler
 - api documentation
-- log managment
-- global exeception handler
-must to have:
-- sorting by world in description
 - docker

 ---